-*- coding: utf-8 -*-

 # This code and the task_process_context config key currently feels a bit ad-hoc. # Discussion on generalizing it into a plugin system: https://github.com/spotify/luigi/issues/1897

-[docs]class ContextManagedTaskProcess(TaskProcess): def __init__(self, context, *args, **kwargs): super(ContextManagedTaskProcess, self).__init__(*args, **kwargs) self.context = context
+[docs] class ContextManagedTaskProcess(TaskProcess): def __init__(self, context, *args, **kwargs): super(ContextManagedTaskProcess, self).__init__(*args, **kwargs) self.context = context

 [docs] def run(self): if self.context: logger.debug('Importing module and instantiating ' + self.context) module_path, class_name = self.context.rsplit('.', 1) module = importlib.import_module(module_path) cls = getattr(module, class_name) with cls(self): super(ContextManagedTaskProcess, self).run() else: super(ContextManagedTaskProcess, self).run()

-[docs]class TaskStatusReporter(object): """ Reports task status information to the scheduler.
+[docs] class TaskStatusReporter: """ Reports task status information to the scheduler.
 This object must be pickle-able for passing to `TaskProcess` on systems where fork method needs to pickle the process object (e.g. Windows). """ def __init__(self, scheduler, task_id, worker_id, scheduler_messages): self._task_id = task_id self._worker_id = worker_id self._scheduler = scheduler self.scheduler_messages = scheduler_messages

 [docs] def update_tracking_url(self, tracking_url): self._scheduler.add_task( task_id=self._task_id, worker=self._worker_id, status=RUNNING, tracking_url=tracking_url )